wp-plugins/wp-rss-multi-importer/readme.txt

 Tags: rss, atom, feeds, aggregation, aggregator, import, syndication Requires at least: 2.9
 Tested up to: 3.4.2
-Stable tag: 2.44
+Stable tag: 2.45
 Imports and merges multiple RSS Feeds.
 8 templates, customize, sort, feed to post option, limit feeds/page by category, include excerpts with images.

 == Description ==

 An extremely flexible plugin that imports RSS feeds to show on your Wordpress site.
-WP RSS Multi Importer imports and aggregates RSS feeds and can then do 4 things (separately or at the same time):
+WP RSS Multi Importer imports and aggregates RSS feeds and can then do 5 things (separately or at the same time):

 <blockquote>
 <ul>
 <li>Display the aggregated feed items in one of **8 different templates that you can customize** </li>
+<li>**Categorize the feeds** so that you can show different feeds on different pages</li>
 <li>**Create blog posts** from the feed items so readers can comment on them</li>
 <li>**Output an RSS feed** so that your users can consume the aggregated feeds you create</li>
 <li>Display the aggregated feed items in a widget, in one of 3 different ways</li>